rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 This flag may only be used in the `--merge=finalize` mode.
 It is optional, and can be provided any number of times (once per crate whose documentation is merged).

-In the Guide-level explanation, for example, the `index-crate` needs to identify the location of the `struct-crate`'s parts.
-Since they could be located in an arbitrary directory, the `index-crate` must be instructed on where to fetch them.
+In the Guide-level explanation, for example, the final invocation of rustdoc needs to identify the location of the `struct-crate`'s parts.
+Since they could be located in an arbitrary directory, the final invocation must be instructed on where to fetch them.
 In this example, the `struct-crate`'s parts happen to be in `./struct-crate/target/doc.parts/struct-crate`, so rustdoc is called with `--include-parts-dir=struct-crate/target/doc.parts/struct-crate`.

 This flag is similar to `--extern-html-root-url` in that it only needs to be provided for externally documented crates.
 The flag `--extern-html-root-url` controls hyperlink generation.
 The hyperlink provided in `--extern-html-root-url` never accessed by rustdoc, and represents the final destination of the documentation.
 The new flag `--include-parts-dir` tells rustdoc where to search for the `doc.parts` directory at documentation-time.
 It must not be a URL.